23 Free & Cheap Things to Do in NYC Right Now

 Discover an oasis of creativity at the Socrates Sculpture Park in Queens.
 Unique to the core, you’ll find sculptures and multimedia installations that change with the seasons.

-There’s no cost to wander and admire, making this spot a win for your wallet!
+There’s no cost to wander and admire.
 Stroll through exciting workshops and maybe join in on a spontaneous creative session.

 On special event days, the park buzzes with energy from live performances and local food markets.
 Check out the events calendar before you go, so you don’t miss out!